wassimoo/Gestionnaire-De-College/README.md

 # Gestionnaire-De-College
-A school managing Website applcation written on demand by professors at FST UTM as part of the exams system.
+A school managing Web application written on demand by professors at FST UTM as part of the exams system.

 # Prerequisites